rlexa/node-angular-diagram/README.md

 Playground code for simple angular project file crawler.

-## HowTo
+## Execute

+- install
+  - `npm i --save-dev dd-angular-graph`
+- add script to `package.json` e.g.:
+  - `"show_graph": "dd-angular-graph --open-svg"`
-Just execute `"node <pathToThisDir>"` in Angular project dir.
+- execute in terminal
+  - `npm run show_graph`

+### Debugging

-For debugging: in VsCode open the `launch.json` and adjust the parameter for your Angular project `/src` folder then hit F5 in `index.js`.
+Clone repository and in VsCode open the `launch.json` and add the `--sourcedir <DIR>` argument for your Angular project `/src` folder then hit F5 in `index.js`.
 The file `output.plantuml` can then be used to generate a diagram e.g. at [plantuml.com](http://www.plantuml.com/plantuml/uml) (keep in mind that the resulting diagram could be too big for PNG so try generating SVG instead).

 ### Arguments
 - `--sourcedir <DIR>` optional if `angular.json` is in working dir else mandatory path to `/src` dir